kleinbottle/swanlotus/content/blogs/mind-of-tesla/mind-of-tesla.md

 sources of energy, but he also designed machines that made practical use of his discoveries for the benefit of humanity.
 Thus, not only was he an applied mathematician and experimental scientist, he was also a highly accomplished engineer, but one whose methods were atypical.
-We will here first examine in some detail the genesis of the invention of the induction motor that came about from his grasping the idea of rotating magnetic fields.
+We will first examine in some detail the genesis of the invention of the induction motor that came about from his grasping the idea of rotating magnetic fields.
 This is followed by a brief recountal and analysis of the discovery of the benzene ring by the chemist Friedrich August Kekulé.
 Then we will explore and discuss Telsa's vivid faculty of visualization, and compare it with similar instances from other well known scientists.
-This section is concluded with a discussion of the process of scientific discovery and creativity.
+We conclude this section with a discussion of the process of scientific discovery and creativity.

 ### The AC induction motor